 CONVERT TO CUPS: There is a cup conversion option in the recipe card to convert the ingredients.
 This is automatic and I can’t guarantee the accuracy.
 For best baking results, I recommend using digital scales and weighing the ingredients.

-Equipment you will need
+Equipment you’ll need

 When you’ve got your ingredients all together, you’ll need a few tools to make the rocky road.
 These are the tools I use in my kitchen…

-How to make Crunchie Rocky Road
+How to make Crunchie rocky road – step by step

 Full measurements and instructions can be found on the recipe card